satvikkesarwani/bynry-backend-case-study/README.md

 Problem
 The original create_product endpoint had several issues:

-Product tied directly to one warehouse → violates requirement (multi-warehouse support)
+Product was tied directly to one warehouse, which violates the multi-warehouse support requirement.

-No SKU uniqueness check
+No SKU uniqueness check was performed.

-Price was not validated as decimal (risk of negative/invalid inputs)
+Price was not validated as a decimal, risking negative or invalid inputs.

-No proper transaction handling → risk of inconsistent data
+Lacked proper transaction handling, creating a risk of inconsistent data.

-Required fields not validated → could crash if missing
+Required fields were not validated, which could crash the server if they were missing.

-Committed twice (inefficient and unsafe)
+The code committed to the database twice, which is inefficient and unsafe.

 Fixes Made
-✅ Input Validation: Added data.get(), required fields check.
+✅ Input Validation: Added data.get() and checks for required fields.

-✅ SKU Uniqueness: Enforced uniqueness before insert.
+✅ SKU Uniqueness: Enforced uniqueness before inserting a new product.

-✅ Price Handling: Price stored as Decimal, rejects invalid/negative prices.
+✅ Price Handling: Price is stored as a Decimal and rejects invalid or negative prices.

-✅ Default Quantity: Initial quantity defaults to 0 if not provided.
+✅ Default Quantity: The initial quantity now defaults to 0 if not provided.

-✅ Decoupled Product: Product created globally, not tied to a single warehouse.
+✅ Decoupled Product: Products are now created globally and are not tied to a single warehouse.

-✅ Separate Inventory: Inventory record linked separately to the warehouse.
+✅ Separate Inventory: Inventory records are linked separately to the warehouse.

-✅ Atomic Transactions: Used a single transaction for product + inventory creation.
+✅ Atomic Transactions: Used a single transaction for creating both the product and inventory records.

 ✅ Error Handling: Added proper handling for IntegrityError and generic Exception.

-✅ Clear Responses: Returns human-friendly JSON responses.
+✅ Clear Responses: The API now returns human-friendly JSON responses.

 File: createproduct.py